White Sands Missile Range

 The Museum is open year-round.
 Hours on weekdays are 8 a.m.

-to 4:00 p.m and 10 a.m. to 3 p.m. on Saturday and Sunday.
-Closed on Holidays.
+to 4:00 p.m. and 10 a.m. to 3 p.m. on Saturday.
+Closed on Sundays and Holidays.
 The missile park is open everyday from sunrise to

 sunset.
 There is no fee for either.
 For more information concerning events call the White Sands